dhis2/dhis2-docs/src/commonmark/en/content/user/system-settings.md

 <tbody>
 <tr class="odd">
 <td><p><strong>Enable message email notifications</strong></p></td>
-<td><p>Defines whether DHIS 2 user messages should be delivered to the email address associated with the user by default.
+<td><p>Defines whether DHIS2 user messages should be delivered to the email address associated with the user by default.
 This setting can be overridden by user settings.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Enable message SMS notifications</strong></p></td>
-<td><p>Defines whether DHIS 2 user messages should be delivered as SMS to the mobile phone number associated with the user by default.
+<td><p>Defines whether DHIS2 user messages should be delivered as SMS to the mobile phone number associated with the user by default.
 This setting can be overridden by user settings.</p></td>
 </tr>
 </tbody>
 </table>